 - At least once, you will force yourself to try to be vegan, vegetarian, pescatarian, gluten-free (insert any over-zealous diet here)/drink Kombucha/buy bottled water before class and pour it into your sustainable water bottle before the teacher/students/Whole Foods cashier next to you sees.
 (If you’re craving meat, just eat it!
 On your deathbed, will you really be glad that you didn’t have that steak on your 30th Birthday?)

-- Your iPod will now include a heavy serving of Kirtan music that you will listen to on your very long commute to your yoga studio.
+- Your music library will now include a heavy serving of Kirtan music that you will listen to on your very long commute to your yoga studio.
 (It’s cool; if you want to listen to Kirtan occasionally, go for it!
 When you start listening to it while driving and falling asleep—time to go back to your old playlists.
 Do not switch over to NPR!)

 - You will pretend not to notice that your ass now fits in a size six instead of an eight, but you’re secretly thrilled.
 (When you get down to a four though, watch it.
 People will talk.)

 - You will go back to your natural hair color/remove your hair extensions/cut your hair short in an attempt to stop paying so much attention to your vanity.
 (Try not to cut it too short—the growing out process is a bitch and then you’ll just need more hair extensions.
 I did.)

 - You’ll attempt to read the Yoga Sutras, the Bhagavad Gita, or the Upanishads while your stack of fashion magazines calls to you from the next room.
 (Really, why can’t I like Rachel Zoe and yoga?
 Now that I’m thin enough to actually wear her clothes, why should I pretend I don’t want to?)
 (See #3.)